 The content you've created, including the California Recent Earthquakes and Earthquake Risk dashboard, is listed.
 Because the original web map was shared with everyone, the dashboard is also shared with everyone by default.

 The dashboard is the first application that you'll add to your final story.
 This application gives the reader an idea of the frequency and severity of earthquakes in California.

 Build a web scene

 California is the most populous state in the United States with approximately 40 million residents in 2019.
 Many of those residents live in close proximity to earthquake fault lines, putting them at great risk of being affected by earthquakes.
 To visualize where people live in relation to fault lines, you'll create a 3D web scene showing population density.

 Configure a web scene

-To build the web scene, you'll use population data from Living Atlas.
-Like you did with the map of earthquakes in the first section, you'll share an existing scene using a web app.
-Then you'll create slides, or bookmarks, of densely populated places so that your viewers can easily navigate to them.
+To build the 3D web scene, you'll use population data from ArcGIS Living Atlas.
+Similar to the map of earthquakes used in the previous section, you want to make the scene interactive for your users.
+You'll create slides, or bookmarks, of densely populated places on your scene, then create a web app so that your users can easily navigate to them.